 The VR25 bike comes with a 7″ screen built in that’s HD and touchscreen.
 As well as doing all the iFit stuff, this is responsible for all the stat reporting and displaying time, distance and the other important stats you’ll need with or without iFit.
 It’s a good quality screen and makes for one of the best displays we’ve seen.

 We liked the added features such as the chest strap for heart monitoring purposes, as these are often not included in exercise bike packages.
-The one-year iFit membership is also a selling point, and we loved the cooling fan system, which is a necessity for indoor training in smaller locations.
+The one-month iFit membership is also a selling point, and we loved the cooling fan system, which is a necessity for indoor training in smaller locations.

 It’s also worth mentioning the tablet holder.
 A simple feature that’s often sadly lacking on so many exercise bikes, the VR25 comes with a fantastic tablet holder built in so you can put your iPad on and watch Netflix or even do facetime, if you want family and friends to see you sweating and out of breath that is.